Producing Educators for Georgia Schools

 Our candidates take jobs in Georgia’s public schools and stay.

-Workforce data indicate 94% of 2010 Georgia State completers who took jobs in Georgia public schools remained in the classroom the subsequent year.
+Workforce data indicate 94.5% of 2014 Georgia State completers who took jobs in Georgia public schools remained in the classroom the subsequent year.
+Of the 2013 completers, 83% were still in the classroom two years after graduation.
 Read more about our retention rates here.

 Our candidates take jobs in high-needs urban schools.